 One of the most effective ways to collate information on customer satisfaction is to offer an incentive.
 McDonald’s offers free food in exchange for customer feedback:

 Comment boxes are another method for analyzing customer satisfaction.
 Physical comment boxes, like the one below, work well in-store and can allow customers to remain completely anonymous, encouraging them to leave honest opinions.

 Having a dedicated support account on Twitter is a great way to track customer satisfaction, including handling product queries and negative and positive brand feedback.

 For example, PayPal has a multi-lingual support account for handling customer feedback:

 PayPal also conducts Twitter chats which help customers to provide feedback on a specific subject or ask questions about their product:

-Facebook polls can seem fun, but many brands are now using them to gain insight on customer satisfaction.
-Data from Facebook polls can be measured by specific applications and the results can be used to improve product development, marketing, customer service, and other business areas.
+Facebook polls can seem fun, but many brands are now using them to gain insight into customer satisfaction.
+Data from Facebook polls can be measured by specific applications, and the results can be used to improve product development, marketing, customer service, and other business areas.